Bang & Olufsen H6 (Gen 2)

-The H6 (gen 2, with black inner foam, while gen 1 has green foam) is a portable closed-back headphone released by the Danish manufacturer Bang & Olufsen.
+The H6 (gen 2, with black inner foam, while gen 1 has green foam) is a portable closed-back headphone released by the Danish manufacturer Bang & Olufsen, and targeting the sub-$300 closed market, against headphones like the Sennheiser Momentum 2 or AKG K550/553.
 It was launched as an update (apparently bassier) to the H6 v1, but quickly got discontinued.

 This is a very nice looking set of cans, relatively easy to drive.
 Comfort is a mixed bag : pads are not very large and headband is a bit stiff and can hurt my head.

 ○ Measured weight : 270g

 ○ Average used price : $90-150

 The H6 v2 is a decently sounding closed headphone, with a special tuning not unpleasant to my ears.
 Bass is, like too many consumers closed-back, elevated and lacking in control.
 Extension is quite good, and because of a big dip around 200hz, the big bass does not really bleed into the midrange.

 Midrange and treble are very weird, a bit cold sounding – in my opinion, the lower-mids dip takes away a big chunk of warmth, but the H6 keeps good body because of the bass.